 - Teach children what smoke alarms sound like and when to call 911.

-- Turn pot handles to the back of the stove, so they can’t be bumped or pulled down off the stove.
+- Turn pot handles to the back of the stove, so they can’t be bumped or pulled down.

 - Designate a few feet around the stovetop that children are not allowed to enter.